GPS: Parking and Trailhead: (N 42.39112 / W 76.85559)

 What’s great about this glen is its wild and undeveloped state, a sharp contrast from nearby Watkins Glen, where the sounds of the crowds can literally drown out the rushing water.
 Excelsior Glen has always been a lesser known attraction along Seneca Lake, and its narrow corridor has long prevented the extensive development that made Watkins what it is today.

 The Finger Lakes Trail that runs along the glen gives passage to visitors willing to take on a little excitement to get a glimpse of some of the waterfalls, while the more adventurous are welcome to hike upstream, scale the waterfalls and explore the nooks and crannies of the half-mile ravine.
 With barely any indication the creek exists to the casual visitor to the south end of Seneca Lake, Excelsior Glen is a tranquil alternative to Watkins Glen where in several hours of hiking you may not see another soul.
-Its solemn atmosphere, picturesque waterfalls, and openness to exploration make Excelsior Glen a favorite among many of our website’s members.
+Its solemn atmosphere, picturesque waterfalls, and openness to exploration make Excelsior Glen a favorite among many of our website’s visitors.

 Difficulty: Moderate to Very Difficult.
 There is a combination of creek walking and moderately strenuous trail climbing along the outskirts of the gorge.
 Less strenuous if you take advantage of the trails.
 Very difficult if you creek-walk and climb the waterfalls all the way.